 - Add the Beyond Beef and using a flat end wooden spoon break it up into small pieces.
 Cook until the edges start to crisp up.
-Push it to the side and add the bok choy and scallions, toss around and cook until wilted but still bright green in color.
-(If the bok choy is on the bigger side feel free to chop it up first).
+Push it to the side and add the scallions, give everything a good stir.

 - Push everything in the pan to the sides and lightly drizzle some oil in the center.
 Add the garlic and ginger and cook for a few seconds until fragrant but taking care not to burn it.
 Give everything a good stir to combine.
 Add the sauce then let it come to a simmer and bubble once or twice.
-Remove from heat.
+Add the blanched bok choy to the skillet and remove from heat.

 - Meanwhile bring a pot of salted water to a boil and cook the noodles according to the directions on the package.
-Reserve one cup pf the cooking pasta water.
-DO NOT overcook them, drain them while still al dente, usually shortly after they all untangle from the nest.
-Rinse with cold water to stop the cooking process.
+Reserve one cup of the cooking pasta water.
+DO NOT overcook the noodles, drain them while still al dente, usually shortly after they all untangle from the nest.
+Rinse well with cold water to stop the cooking process.

 - Add the cooked ramen noodles to the skillet with the the rest of the ingredients and carefully toss to coat well in the sauce.
 Add a little bit of the reserved cooking water from the noodles to stretch out the sauce if needed and desired.